gabydaemon/Blog/src/silicas.md

 </div>

 <center>Want to submit a silica packet? <br>
-Send a well good image to ilikemail99@gmail.com!</center>
+Send a good, well lit image to ilikemail99@gmail.com!</center>